MikeWLloyd/strprofiler_shiny/www/help.md

 ---

 # Non-database Queries
-For batch samples entered in the File Query tab, `PDX STR Similarity` will generate a report that mirrors the batch query above, except that samples will be queried against each other rather than against the database.
+For batch samples entered in the File Query tab, `STR Similarity` will generate a report that mirrors the batch query above, except that samples will be queried against each other rather than against the database.

 ---